Tutopiya Logo

 Enzymes in past-paper wording: command words that matter

-Command word / phraseWhat the question wantsTypical enzyme stem
+Command word / phraseWhat the question wantsTypical enzymes stem

 Worked exam-style stems (how to answer the wording)

-1. “Define enzyme.”
-A protein that acts as a biological catalyst, speeding up a chemical reaction without being changed or used up.
-Mark-scheme reward: protein, catalyst, not used up.
+1. “Define the term enzyme.”
+An enzyme is a protein that acts as a biological catalyst, speeding up chemical reactions without being used up.
+Mark-scheme reward: protein, catalyst, speeds up, not used up.

-When you can recognise the wording instantly, work the full set on the Enzymes topical past paper questions and the Enzymes quiz to lock the method in.
+When you can recognise the wording instantly, work the full set on the Enzymes topical past paper questions and the Enzymes quiz to lock the definitions in.

-How enzymes connect to the rest of Biology (0610)
+How enzymes connect to the rest of the syllabus

 Common mistakes students make

-• Saying enzymes are “used up” in reactions — they are catalysts and are reused.
+• Saying enzymes are used up in reactions (they are reused).

 When you need more support

-If enzyme questions keep tripping you up — especially graph interpretation and denaturation explains — work through the Enzymes topical past paper questions and the Enzymes quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Biology tutor to fix it quickly.
+If enzyme graph questions keep costing marks — especially temperature-curve explanations — work through the Enzymes topical past paper questions and the Enzymes quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 Is enzymes hard in Cambridge IGCSE Biology?
-The ideas are logical.
-Marks are lost when students omit “protein”, confuse denaturation, or cannot interpret activity graphs.
+The ideas are straightforward, but marks are lost when students omit protein catalyst in definitions or fail to link denaturation to the active site.

 What is denaturation?
-The permanent change in shape of an enzyme’s active site so the substrate no longer fits — caused by extreme temperature or pH.
+The active site of the enzyme changes shape so the substrate no longer fits — often caused by extreme temperature or pH.

 How do I revise enzymes effectively?
-Read the subtopic notes, practise define and explain stems, interpret one temperature graph, then take the Enzymes quiz.
+Read the subtopic notes, practise definitions from memory, sketch temperature-rate graphs, then take the Enzymes quiz.

 Ready to master Cambridge IGCSE Biology enzymes?